FourjsGenero/ex_push_notification/README.md

 The demo uses by default an SQLite database named "tokendb".

+The locale settings for server programs must be UTF-8 and FGL_LENGTH_SEMANTICS=CHAR.

 If this DB file does not exist, token_maintainer.4gl will create it.

 You can switch between FCM and APNs technos with the same token database.